-You have high teacher motivation.
-You are usually motivated by teachers and other educators.
-You like it when you can ask questions and get feedback from your teachers.
-Having a teacher nearby usually helps you work better.
+You have very high teacher motivation.
+You are strongly motivated by teachers and other educators.
+You like it when you can ask lots of questions and get lots of feedback from your teachers.
+Having a teacher nearby almost always helps you work better.